 Is There a Spectrum for These Disorders?

 Any mental or physical health condition can present with varying severity, says Dr. Nelson.
-When it comes to BPD or bipolar disorder, he notes that “some people might have smaller issues that interfere with their functioning while others are almost completely incapacitated” if their condition is not treated in some way.
+When it comes to BPD or bipolar disorder, he notes that “some people might have smaller issues that interfere with their functioning while others are almost completely incapacitated” if their condition is not treated in some way

-For this reason, there are different levels of treatment for both of these disorders.
+For this reason, there are different levels of treatment for both disorders.
 Individuals who have their disorder under control with medication or simply don’t experience extreme disability because of their disorder might be able to manage the condition with individual therapy.
 Typically, this involves seeing a licensed clinical social worker or psychiatrist periodically.
-The individual’s own treatment plan and professional recommendations provide for the schedule of therapy, which can range from once a week to a few times a year.
+The individual’s treatment plan and professional recommendations provide for the schedule of therapy, which can range from once a week to a few times a year.

 For more severe cases or in situations where a person is losing control of their life or has turned to unhealthy coping mechanisms such as drug or alcohol abuse, more intensive therapies may be required.
-That might include intensive outpatient therapy or residential treatment in an inpatient program.
+That might include intensive outpatient therapy or residential treatment in an inpatient program

 What Is the Impact of Drug Use on These Conditions?